westoncb/under-game/README.md

 # Under
-Under is a minimal game written in JavaScript and GLSL with procedural graphics produced mostly by noise and signed distance functions.
+Under is a minimal game written in JavaScript and GLSL with procedural graphics produced mostly by noise, signed distance functions, and [boolean/space-folding operators](http://mercury.sexy/hg_sdf/) applied to those functions.
 The codebase is small and fairly well-documented.

 - [Play here!](http://symbolflux.com/under)
 - [Youtube video](https://youtu.be/Q010AFPItqY)